 9. Use self-adhesive hooks to hold up towels, oven mitts, measuring cups, or cloths.

 The hooks are so compact, you can hang them almost anywhere you need extra space.
-Check them out online here.
+A four-pack of hooks is about $4 online.

 10. Secure a magazine holder on the inside of a cabinet door to store your cutting boards.

 Like holding wax paper and canned food, magazine racks can also be used to store your cutting boards.
 We found this one on Amazon with three compartments that can easily be mounted to the inside of your cabinet doors.